mc3/serverPKI/docs/README.rst

   - authentication record in pg_hba.conf to allow access of pki_op from local host (client cert authentication recommended)

-- PostgreSQL 9.4+ client installation on local host
+- PostgreSQL 12+ client installation on local host
-- bind 9 DNS server (9.12.3+ should be used)
+- bind 9 DNS server (9.16+ should be used)

+  - If DNS is handled via zone files,
-  - Currently serverPKI must be run on the master (hidden primary) DNS server.
+    - serverPKI must be run on the master (hidden primary) DNS server.
-  - Zones being maintained by serverPKI must be run in auto-dnssec maintain + inline-signing operation mode.
+    - signed Zones being maintained by serverPKI must be run in auto-dnssec maintain + inline-signing operation mode.
     - Zone files must be writable by serverPKI process to allow publishing of acme_challenges and TLSA resource records for DANE

-- Python 3.6+ must be installed
+- Python 3.7+ must be installed (tested with Python 3.8.3)
 - Running serverPKI in a Python virtual environment is recommended for ease of upgrading.
 The author uses `virtualenvwrapper`.